 Intraosseous access is one of those skills that is rarely used but can be a lifesaver.
 In the critically ill child IV access can be challenging.
-It is easy to get tunnel vision and try and try again to insert a cannula whilst losing focus on the reason for access – circulatory support.
+You get tunnel vision and try to insert a cannula whilst losing focus on the reason for access – circulatory support.
 In order to achieve mastery in any skill one must undertake deliberate practice, using both mental and physical simulation.

 Here’s how you can produce your own IO trainer for a few cents: